slowernews/slowernews/README.md

 ### Can I contribute?

 Open an issue or pull request this repository with relevant links, corrections or suggestions.
-Nevertheless, I'm the BDFL of the main page.
+Nevertheless, I'm the BDFL of the main and [Portugal](https://www.slowernews.com/portugal) page.

-### Feeling grateful?

-Shop through my <a href="https://amzn.to/2xAL8zb">Amazon</a>, <a href="https://amzn.to/2xvNQ9k">Amazon.ca</a>, <a href="https://amzn.to/2JcTuUC">Amazon.uk</a> and <a href="https://amzn.to/2YtjT5A">Amazon.de</a> affiliate links.
-You pay exactly the same and it keeps my motivation high.
-I don't want to publish intrusive ads neither data farm with yet another stupid login.

 ### Colophon